DInSAR service specifications

 Service Description

-The DInSAR Displacement Mapping (DInSAR) service performs an interferometric computation between a pair of SAR complex imagery to obtain Line of Sight (LOS) displacement, interferometric phase and coherence.
+The DInSAR Displacement Mapping (DInSAR) service performs an interferometric computation between a pair of SAR complex datasets to obtain Line of Sight (LOS) displacement, interferometric phase and coherence.
+The service is developed by Terradue and AUTh/EO.Lab.

 Figure 1 - Interferometric phase map highlighting the co-seismic ground deformation induced by the Crete M6.0 Earthquake, September 2021.
 The interferometric phase derived from the DInSAR service using Copernicus Sentinel-1 mission data.
 Reference 24th and secondary 30th Sep 2021.